-- Bundled JRE Java Native Installers, the recommended option; - Normal Java Native Installers (standalone, no JRE bundled); - Plain archives (Zip / TAR.GZ) manual process.
+- · Bundled JRE Java Native Installers, the recommended option; - Normal Java Native Installers (standalone, no JRE bundled); - Plain archives (Zip / TAR.GZ) manual process.

-The recommended CERTivity distribution for Microsoft Windows and Linux platforms (x86/ AMD64) is the Installer with the embedded Java Runtime Environment (JRE) as everything is out of the box.
+The recommended CERTivity distribution for Microsoft Windows and Linux platforms (x86/AMD64) is the Installer with the embedded Java Runtime Environment (JRE) as everything is out of the box.
 If the target operating system is not in the list of the supported embedded JRE distribution, or there are other reasons for which you don't want an embedded JRE, you will need to have an already installed JRE from Sun Microsystems (Oracle) or from Apple (if the target system is a Mac OS).
 Note that the embedded JRE is exclusively used for running the CERTivity application and is not affecting the existent applications.

 Being a Java based application, CERTivity could run anywhere where an Oracle or Apple JRE is available - this covers a wide range of systems such as Microsoft Windows, Linux, Unix and Mac.
-The exact JRE for the CERTivity application is configured in the file ${\configured in the jdkhome property}, the Installer transparently setting this path according to the installer type:$
+The exact JRE for the CERTivity application is configured in the jdkhome property from the configuration file \${certivity\home}/etc/certivity.conf (on Windows), respectively \${certivity\home}/etc/certivity.conf.sh (on Linux, Unix and Mac).
+The Installer is transparently setting this path according to the installer type: